Old Fashioned

 Did You Know?

-The Old Fashioned is often considered one of the oldest cocktails, dating back to the early 19th century, and it has been a favorite of many notable figures, including President Franklin D. Roosevelt.
+The Old Fashioned is often considered one of the oldest cocktails, dating back to the early 19th century, and it was originally referred to simply as a 'whiskey cocktail'.

 Old Fashioned Variations